 Sends email using pre-configured template stored in Gmail or n8n, with merge tags auto-populated from CRM or workflow data.

-When showing is scheduled via Calendly, send 'Showing Confirmation' template email to buyer with property address, time, and directions merged automatically.
+When a site tour is scheduled via Calendly, send a 'Tour Confirmation' template email to the broker with the deal address, time, and meeting point merged automatically.

 Creates a draft email in your Gmail account without sending, allowing you to review and manually send later.
 Useful for AI-generated responses that need approval.

-When buyer asks complex question about property taxes, AI generates draft response and saves it to Gmail drafts for agent to review and send.
+When an LP asks a nuanced question about waterfall promote structure, AI generates a draft response and saves it to Gmail drafts for the principal to review and send.

 Automatically applies or removes Gmail labels to organize emails based on workflow logic.
 Works with custom labels you've created.

-When lead is qualified and moves to 'Active Buyer' status in CRM, automatically apply 'VIP Buyer' label to all their Gmail threads for easy filtering.
+When a deal advances to 'Under LOI' status in the CRM, automatically apply an 'Active Deal' label to all related Gmail threads for easy filtering.

 Changes read status of emails in Gmail, useful for clearing processed emails or flagging important messages for manual review.

-After automation processes and responds to lead inquiry email, mark original as read so your inbox only shows unprocessed emails.
+After automation processes and responds to a broker offering email, mark the original as read so your inbox only shows unprocessed offerings.

 Removes email from inbox and archives it, keeping inbox clean while preserving searchable history.

-After logging newsletter click activity in CRM, automatically archive the tracking notification email to prevent inbox clutter.
+After logging LP update click activity in the CRM, automatically archive the tracking notification email to prevent inbox clutter.

 Forwards email to another address with optional additional message.
 Useful for routing inquiries to team members.